 - Intention → Meaning: The typical reason for communication between people is that the speaker desires to change the mental state of the listener.
 Communication thus always starts with the intentions of the speaker.
 To achieve some specific communicative goal through language, the speaker must translate that intention into an utterance having some specific meaning.
 Provided that the chosen utterance meaning has the desired effect on the listener, the utterance does not need to be a direct encoding of the speaker's intention.
 For example, if you want your partner to make you a cup of tea, you might simply say "I'm feeling thirsty".
 Often a direct encoding of the intention is considered impolite, or can be counter-productive.
 If you need to know the time, you could say "Tell me the time", but that may not be as successful a strategy as the question "Can you tell me the time?".
 When we choose to communicate, the listener will not only consider the meaning of the utterance but ask herself "why did the speaker say that?".
 In this way, the listener recovers the speaker's intentions.
 This area of linguistic study is called Pragmatics; it considers how language is used for communication and what the speaker can assume of the listener and vice-versa.

 - Meaning → Utterance: Given the requirement for an utterance having a desired meaning, the speaker constructs a suitable word sequence.
-Utterance meanings are composed (largely) from the combination of meanings of their component words.
+Utterance meanings are composed by combining meanings of component words using the Grammatical Code.
 The speaker can explore their own repertoire of available words in combination with their knowledge of how word meanings can be combined using rules of sentence structure to derive a suitable utterance that would encode the desired meaning.
 The areas of linguistic study that relate word meanings to utterance meanings are called Syntax and Semantics.

 - Utterance → Articulatory plan: The mental lexicon allows us to map the meanings of words to their pronunciation (and vice-versa).
 For example "small, furry, domesticated, carnivorous mammal" =